 I’m in Jerusalem, working for the Associated Press.

-And most recently, I began broadcasting a weekly baseball game on Sport 5 – Israel’s version of ESPN.
+And in 2013 I also broadcast a weekly baseball game on Sport 5 – Israel’s primary sports channel.